-Message to the Skidmore community
+Message to the Skidmore Community regarding recent national events

 To the Skidmore Community: